STOCD/OSCR-UI/distribution/README.md

 # Development Notes

-These are currently just development notes, subject to change, easier to have it in one place.
+These are currently reflecting the state of the app, but are subject ot change.

 ## Windows
 - [Currently Testing With Inno Setup](https://jrsoftware.org/isinfo.php)